 Baked Cheese Grits

 This dish is a truly Southern specialty.
 It makes a wonderful side dish to eggs, or can be almost a meal by itself.
 It is great for a special breakfast or brunch, but can also serve as a supper dish.
-We first ate this when it was prepared by our old friend, Kevin Reily, a native of Louisiana.
-It has been a family favorite ever since.
+We first ate this when it was prepared by our old friend, Kevin Reily, a native of

 5 Cups Water or Vegetable Stock